isomerpages/nparks-pcn/pages/Punggol Promenade Punggol Point Walk.md

 ## Punggol Promenade Punggol Point Walk

 Begin your seaside stroll at Punggol Point Park.
-Once a popular seafood haunt, the site adjacent to&nbsp;Punggol Jetty has now been transformed into an idyllic waterfront destination.
+Once a popular seafood haunt, the site adjacent to Punggol Jetty has now been transformed into an idyllic waterfront destination.
 While much of the Punggol coastline used to&nbsp;be inaccessible to the public, today’s Punggol Promenade Punggol Point Walk allows you to enjoy the greenery and biodiversity flourishing along the&nbsp;sea.

 With lookout decks, a sand-filled playground and an event plaza, the park allows you to soak in the laidback coastal atmosphere and take in views of Pulau Ubin and the Johor Straits on a ship-inspired,&nbsp;elevated viewing deck.